 When considering a contact center space, agents are tasked with a lot, managing calls, chats, emails and different client situations at every turn.

 So how is this mindfulness "trend" able to couple with technology and impact contact center agents and environments?

-Directly from "Surprising ways mindfulness can improve you contact center" we look at the emotional impact of the job and how this mind tool can impact the environment.
+Directly from "Surprising ways mindfulness can improve you contact center" we look at the emotional impact of the job.

 So how to we take technology into consideration for improving the environment one step further?

 - Becoming less reactive and more responsive -